cytoscape/cytoscape.js-compound-drag-and-drop/README.md

 - `cdnd-grabbed-node` : Applied to the grabbed node, until it is dropped.
 - `cdnd-drop-target` : Applied to a drop target node, while the grabbed node is over it.
 - `cdnd-drop-sibling` : Applied to drop sibling node, while the grabbed node is over its drop target (parent).
+- `cdnd-new-parent` : Applied to a parent node that has been created after dragging a node over.
+This class will not be present if the parent node is the dropSibling - see the `newParentNode` callback function.

 ## Caveats